Yuvadhan579/DATA-MINING/README.md

-This is a Data Mining concepts which i have done in my lab
+This is a Data Mining concepts which i have done in my College